casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 ```

 Be always mindful of the payment amount during the deploy process.
-If the amount is to small, then the deploy will fail with `Out of gas error`.
+If the amount is too small, then the deploy will fail with `Out of gas error`.

 ### Query the Entry Points in the CEP-18 contract {#cep18-contract-clone}